US STOCKS-Wall St rises ahead of key economic data this week; AMC soars

 The S&P 500 slipped after three straight days of gains on Tuesday as losses in healthcare and technology stocks offset gains in economically sensitive financials and energy sectors after upbeat U.S. factory activity data.

-AMC Entertainment Holdings Inc AMC.N surged 24.8% as individual traders on social media forums were unfazed by a hedge fund flipping its stake in AMC, calling it overvalued.
+AMC Entertainment Holdings Inc AMC.N surged 50.4% as individual traders on social media forums were unfazed by a hedge fund flipping its stake in AMC, calling it overvalued.
+Its market value jumped to $21 billion, overtaking $18 billion of GameStop GME.N, which was at the heart of a retail trading frenzy earlier this year.

 Later in the day, investors will turn to the Fed's "Beige Book" report, a summary of the state of business across the central bank's 12 regional districts.

-Advancing issues outnumbered decliners by a 1.05-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.10-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.34-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.03-to-1 ratio on the Nasdaq.

-The S&P index recorded 40 new 52-week highs and no new lows, while the Nasdaq recorded 78 new highs and 10 new lows.
+The S&P index recorded 47 new 52-week highs and no new low, while the Nasdaq recorded 104 new highs and 16 new lows.

 (Reporting by Medha Singh and Shashank Nayar in Bengaluru; Editing by Shounak Dasgupta and Maju Samuel)